A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Conclusions

 In this paper, we have extended the ideas of boundary-layer preconditioning for singularly perturbed problems, first proposed for the reaction-diffusion case in \cite{SMacLachlan_NMadden_2013a}, to the case of convection-diffusion.
 As is typically the case, the extension from the symmetric to non-symmetric case requires the development of new tools to extend the theory accordingly, but we are able to provide a sharp bound on the conditioning of the preconditioned system in one dimension, and a weaker bound in two dimensions.
 Numerical results demonstrate excellent performance of the preconditioner in one and two dimensions, for problems with both exponential and parabolic layers.

 In future work, we will consider the extension of these preconditioners to finite-element discretizations of both linear convection-diffusion problems and nonlinear problems with boundary layers, such as Navier-Stokes flow in a channel.
-We note that while the work presented here focuses on the case of boundary layers, there is no conceptual restriction that prevents applying the technique to interior layers, so long as the layer structure in the mesh is available for construction of the preconditioner.
+We note that while the work presented here focuses on the case of boundary layers, there is no conceptual restriction that prevents applying the technique to interior layers, so long as the layer structure in the mesh is available for construction of the preconditioner. \fix{In the case of non-regular domains or unstructured grids, the regions defined above can be generalized based on whether they include refinement in zero, one, or two dimensions.
+In regions of no refinement (corresponding to the interior region above), knowledge of node location and convection coefficients can be used to develop a downstream ordering for the Gauss-Seidel approximation.
+In regions of refinement in one dimension, line relaxation can be generalized based on bin-sorting of geometric coordinates along the non-refined direction.
+Finally, in regions with refinement in both directions, algebraic multigrid can be used to replace the geometric multigrid used here.
+While this clearly requires more information than is typically used in global algebraic multigrid approaches, it is feasible given basic information about the geometry, mesh, and coefficients in the PDE.}

+\fix{Another possible direction for future work would be the extension of these techniques to three-dimensional problems.
+Here, as in the reaction-diffusion case discussed in \cite[\S 5]{SMacLachlan_NMadden_2013a}, the number of types of regions in the mesh increases, but no fundamental changes occur in the strategy.
+Depending on the number of nonzero values in the convection coefficient, a region of the mesh may be of finer resolution in zero, one, two, or three spatial dimensions.
+The cases of refinement in zero or one dimension are similar to those discussed here, while appropriate plane solves (using multigrid methods appropriate for two dimensions) would be needed for regions with two refined dimensions, and a fully coupled solve (using multigrid methods appropriate for three dimensions) would be needed in any corner regions with three refined dimensions.}